 Paula in one of the old town plazas

-On the rooftop above our guesthouse, we enjoyed relaxing and looking out over the rooftops of the old town at the bell towers of the ancient churches and it was wonderful to sit back here and watch the sunset to the sounds of church bels ringing and pigeons flocking about the bell towers.
+On the rooftop above our guesthouse, we enjoyed relaxing and taking in the breathtaking views over the rooftops of the old town.
+The sight of the bell towers of the ancient churches added to the charm of the landscape, and it was wonderful to sit back and watch the sunset.
+The soothing sounds of church bells ringing and the flutter of pigeons flocking about the towers created a magical ambiance, making those moments truly unforgettable.

 View of the hilltop town fromour rooftop terrace